NordicSemiconductor/asset-tracker-cloud-docs/v1.5.x/_sources/docs/device-cloud-protocol/FourKindsOfData.rst.txt

 .. note::

-    The *Cat Tracker* example is optimized for ultra low power consumption, we want to turn off the modem as quickly as possible and keep it off as long as possible.
+    The firmware is optimized for ultra low power consumption, we want to turn off the modem as quickly as possible and keep it off as long as possible.

 This is achieved by making the device smart and allowing it to decide based on the situation whether it should try to send data.